ICWeiner/FEUP-IART/Proj2/README.md

 ## How to run and use

-Open the Jupyter Notebook and run the commmands.
+Open the Jupyter Notebook and run the commands.